spring-guides/gs-async-method/README.md

 ```

-Logging output is displayed.
-It shows each query to Facebook being kicked off.
-Then it monitors each `Future` so when they are all done, it will print out the results along with the total amount of elapsed time.
+Logging output is displayed, showing each query to Facebook.
+Each `Future` result is monitored until available, so when they are all done, the log will print out the results along with the total amount of elapsed time.

 ```
 Looking up GoPivotal